 Contributing within tasks only: contributors can add/edit the translations only if they are assigned as contributors in a task.

 Do not forget to hit Save change as you make adjustments.
 Also you are able to create a copy of the project.
-If it is required a project can be deleted.
+If required a project gets deleted.

 Use integrations to connect your project to other popular external tools or your internal flows.
 Depending on the target integration platform, you will be asked to fill in different settings in order to establish the connection.
-But don’t worry, this will only take a few moments!
+Don’t worry, this will only take a few moments!

-Quality assurance in Lokalise allows you to set up automated check-ups for several typical use cases.
+Quality assurance in Lokalise allows you to set up automated checks for several typical use cases.
 For each item, you can choose the notification level:

 - Off: the target check will not be fulfilled

-- Warning: you will be able to save the inconsistent changes but they will be marked with the warning in the editor
+- Warning: you will be able to save the inconsistent changes but they will be marked with a warning in the editor

-The QA verifications are small but important things like leading and trailing whitespaces, wrong type of brackets used, and so on.
+QA verifications notice small but important things like leading and trailing whitespaces, wrong type of brackets used, and so on.

-Quite often, there are several language variations within the same project, which only have minor differences, e.g., there may be English (US), English (UK), English (Australia) and other dialects.
+Often there are several language variations, with only minor differences, within the same project e.g. there may be English (US), English (UK), English (Australia) and other variants.

-Here, you can add one or more auto-full rules to chain such languages automatically.
+Here, you can add one or more auto-full rules to connect together such languages automatically.